Crosbie Wind Farm

 - A Battery Energy Storage System (BESS) to store the renewable energy that is produced on the site.

-- The proposal will have the capacity to generate over 78MW clean, green energy.
+- The proposal will have the capacity to generate over 78MW of clean, green energy.

 - Crosbie Wind Farm could power up to 51,289 homes per year – ref: https://www.renewableuk.com/page/UKWEDExplained